fortiql/data-forge/docs/articles/cdc-for-bronze.md

 Credentials live in `.env` and `docker-compose.yml` passes them into Postgres and Debezium.
 Logical replication decodes WAL into inserts, updates, and deletes.
 Not raw bytes.
 Actual intent.
 One publication gives us schema-by-schema control without rebuilding slots.

 A warning from the replication guides: slots only advance when consumers acknowledge the LSN.
-If Debezium is down too long, WAL piles up.
+The log sequence number (LSN) is Postgres' 64-bit pointer into the write-ahead log; every committed change is stamped with a higher LSN so replicas and logical decoders know the exact byte position they have processed.
+Debezium persists this pointer in its offsets topic, and on restart it asks Postgres to resume streaming from that LSN—no gaps, no duplicates.
+Because LSNs advance even when Debezium is offline, a paused connector means the slot's restart LSN stops moving and WAL segments accumulate.
 Monitor slot lag, ensure `wal_keep_size` covers your downtime window, and lean on `pg_slot_advance` only as a last resort.

 Additional lessons from the logical replication community: